Oakwood Cemetery (Troy, New York)

 Oakwood Cemetery is a nonsectarian rural cemetery in northeastern Troy, New York, United States.
 It operates under the direction of the Troy Cemetery Association, a non-profit board of directors that deals strictly with the operation of the cemetery.
 It was established in 1848 in response to the growing rural cemetery movement in New England and went into service in 1850.
 The cemetery was designed by architect John C. Sidney and underwent its greatest development in the late 19th century under superintendent John Boetcher, who incorporated rare foliage and a clear landscape design strategy.
 Oakwood was the fourth rural cemetery opened in New York and its governing body was the first rural cemetery association created in the state.

 It features four man-made lakes, two residential structures, a chapel, a crematorium, 24 mausolea, and about 60,000 graves, and has about 29 mi of roads.
 It is known both for its dense foliage and rolling lawns, and has historically been used as a public park by Lansingburgh and Troy residents.
 Oakwood was added to the National Register of Historic Places in 1984.

 Prominent Americans such as Uncle Sam Wilson, Russell Sage, and Emma Willard, at least fourteen members of the United States House of Representatives, and the founders of both Troy and Lansingburgh are buried at Oakwood.
 The cemetery has been said to be "one of New York State's most distinguished and well-preserved nineteenth-century rural cemeteries."
-It also offers a famous panoramic view of the Hudson River Valley that is said to be the "most concentrated and complete overview of American history anywhere in America".
+It also offers a panoramic view of the Hudson River Valley that is said to be the "most concentrated and complete overview of American history anywhere in America".